 Ethan is a Computer Science and Economics-Statistics double major at Columbia University specializing in artificial intelligence.
 During his free time he likes to read, cook, and participate in the Columbia Debate Society.

 Following up on 3 months of being part of the Combine.
 Vidrovr is selected to receive followup funding for the incubation program.theCombine

 The NewsRover team won two major challenges sponsored by New York City Media Lab.
 In the Combine program sponsored by NYC Economical Development Commission, the team was selected with major funding to identify products and develop business plans impacting the media industry.
-As a result, a technology spinoff startup company has been created and attracted additional funding from industry and ventures.
-In the Verizon challenge, the team won cash prize to further develop prototypes in the new media area.

 The News Rover system was presented at the 2014 NYC Media Lab Annual Summit and won the second place demo prize.
 Click here to check the article from NYC Media Lab.NYC Media Lab

 The News Rover team presented the News Rover system at newsKDD, a KDD workshop at Bloomberg in New York City.